 Numlock specifies whether the Numlock key on the keyboard must be turned on or turned off when you boot the terminal.

-- e.
+e.
 In the Disabled keys field, enter the keys on the keyboard that must be disabled.
-Use a comma to separate multiple entries. - 3.
-Click OK to save your settings.
+Use a comma to separate multiple entries.